top of page

 In British and Australian English, there’s a two-step guideline for when to double the last letter of a verb before adding -ed.

-Step 1: Look at the last two letters of the word.
-If there's a single vowel (a, e, i, o, or u) followed by a single consonant (b, c, d, f, g, etc.), the last letter may need doubling.
+1. Look at the last two letters of the word.
+If there's a single vowel (a, e, i, o, u) followed by a single consonant (b, c, d, f, g, etc.), the last letter may need doubling.

-Step 2: Listen to which part of the word you say more strongly.
-If the stress, or the strongest part of the word, is at the end, double the last letter.
+2. Listen to which part of the word you say more strongly.
+If the stress (the strongest-sounding part of the word) is at the end, double the last letter.
 If the stress is earlier in the word, don't double it.

 Examples where the stress is at the end: